IN THE BEGINNING

 by: Ted Roberts

-This book is also available at:
+This book is available at Amazon(dot)com:

-and, soon, at Various other Online Bookstores
+and, it's also available at various other Online Bookstores...

 Continue scrolling down to read the first three chapters...